Fish Species found at Odell Lake

 Mountain White Fish

-The body shape is superficially similar to the cyprinids, although it is distinguished by having the adipose fin of salmonids.
-The body is slender and nearly cylindrical in cross section, generally silver with a dusky olive green shade dorsally.
+The body shape is superficially similar to that of the cyprinids, although it is distinguished by having the adipose fin of salmonids.
+The body is slender and nearly cylindrical in cross-section, generally silver with a dusky, olive-green shade dorsally.
 The short head has a small mouth underneath the snout.
 The short dorsal fin has 12-13 rays, with 11-13 for the anal fin, 10-12 for the pelvic fins, and 14-18 for the pectoral fins.
 The tail fin is forked.
-Size has been recorded at up to 70 centimetres (28 in) in length and a weight of 2.9 kilograms (6.4 lb).
+Size has been recorded at up to 70 centimeters (28 inches) in length and a weight of 2.9 kilograms (6.4 pounds).

-It is a fish of mountain streams and lakes, favoring clear cold water and large deep pools of at least a meter depth; the Lake Tahoe population lives just above the bottom in deeper water.
-Mountain whitefish are bottom feeders, stirring up the substrate with pectoral and tail fins to expose insect larvae and other invertebrates, including snails, crayfish, and amphipods.
+It is a fish found in mountain streams and lakes, favoring clear, cold water and large, deep pools at least a meter deep; the Lake Tahoe population lives just above the bottom in deeper water.
+Mountain whitefish are bottom feeders, stirring up the substrate with their pectoral and tail fins to expose insect larvae and other invertebrates, such as snails, crayfish, and amphipods.
 Their main feeding time is in the evening, but they will also take drifting prey during the day.
 The mountain whitefish frequently feeds in the lower strata of streams, but populations may rise to the surface to prey on hatching insects, including mayflies.